The Ultimate List of Indianapolis Area Fall Festivals and Events

 This free public event at Craig Park in Greenwood will start at 6:00 pm and run until 8:30 pm.
 There will be trick-or-treating along the trail and a hayride.
 Parking will be available at the corner of Meridian St. and Surina Way, as well as the Craig Park parking lot off of Smith Valley.
 VIP tickets for early admission to the trick-or-treat trail, hayride, and a hot dog dinner are $5 per person over age 1.
 These tickets will be available on a first-come, first-served basis and won’t be available on the day of the event.

 This free event at the Johnson County Fairgrounds in Franklin will offer family-friendly activities, music, food trucks, and 140 vendors.
-The event will take place 10 am-5 pm on Saturday and 10 am-4 pm on Sunday.
 Activities for kids include character meet and greets and photo ops, a petting zoo, and face painting.
-Kids can also trick-or-treat on Sunday from 1:00 PM until candy runs out.
+Kids can also trick-or-treat on Sunday.

 Fall Colors Festival